evrardjp/aptly-playbooks-example-usage/README.md

 ansible-playbook -e openstack_release=whatever (or openstack-ansible) aptly-snapshot-merge-and-publish.yml -e @skip_list.yml

 The skip_list file basically contain the variable: aptly_dont_merge_snapshot_list, and the content is the list of snapshots to not merge.

+1. This will publish into aptly home folder public/ .
+This can then be rsynced.